Super Easy Pie Crust

 Nutrition Information

-Yield 8 slices Serving Size 1 slice of pie Amount Per Serving Calories 208Total Fat 14gSaturated Fat 1gTrans Fat 0gUnsaturated Fat 12gCholesterol 0mgSodium 2mgCarbohydrates 18gFiber 1gSugar 0gProtein 3g
+Yield 8 Serving Size 1/8 crust Amount Per Serving Calories 208Total Fat 14gSaturated Fat 1gTrans Fat 0gUnsaturated Fat 12gCholesterol 0mgSodium 2mgCarbohydrates 18gFiber 1gSugar 0gProtein 3g

 Nutritional information is provided as an estimate.
 Nutritional content may vary due to several factors such as how much of an ingredient is used vs. how much will actually be eaten, brand differences, and more.
 To ensure the most accurate nutritional information, the reader should make calculations based on the ingredients actually used, using their own preferred method, or consulting with a licensed nutritional expert.
 This Website is not intended as a source of nutritional or food safety advice, and its readers assume full responsibility for any decisions made regarding their own health and safety.
 Nutritional information calculated by Nutritionix